ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 When you import a module, you can use its functions, annotations, and other objects in your code.
 You can also reference the objects with a qualified identifier, followed by a colon `:`.
 For example, `<identifier>:<module-object>`.

 Identifiers are either derived or explicit.
 The default identifier is either the module name, or if the module name has dots `.` include, then the last word after the last dot.
-For example, `import ballerina/http;` will have `http:` be the derived identifer.
+For example, `import ballerina/http;` will have `http:` be the derived identifier.
 The module `import tyler/net.http.exception` would have `exception:` as the default identifier.

 You can have an explicit identifier by using the `as <identifier>` syntax.